 The court will decide whether to uphold, adjust or overturn the Improvement Notice.

 An inspector appointed under the VMR or the Animal Health Act 1981 may seize products, equipment and documentation.
-If you feel the product should not have been seized, you may make a claim to the VMD’s Director of Operations against the notice you have been served with for the return of the property or compensation for its loss.
+If you feel the product should not have been seized, you may make a claim to the VMD’s Chief Executive against the notice you have been served with for the return of the property or compensation for its loss.

 You must submit the claim within 28 days of the seizure and set out the grounds in full.